langurs/langur/internal/regexp/LANGUR_README.md

 Why a regexp package here?
 ==========================
-As of langur 0.9.3, you don't have to copy files from the go/regexp package.
-0.9.3 makes more changes and it is easier to just have the whole thing from the start.

-This was copied from the Go 1.14.1 standard library regexp package.
+This was copied from the Go 1.22.4 standard library regexp package.
 The purpose is to add functionality for langur.

+It would be nice if replace with maximum count and free-spacing mode could be added to the standard library regexp package.
+The changes are very simple and shouldn't create any inefficiencies.

+The changes made here (in langur/regexp) are as follows.
-1. replace with maximum count methods (not just ReplaceAll) The file regexp_replaceN.go was copied and modified from a portion the regexp/regexp.go file.
+1. replace with maximum count method (not just ReplaceAll) new file regexp_replaceN.go with methods copied and modified from regexp/regexp.go

-   It's a minor change that makes this work.
-2. free-spacing mode with comments regexp/syntax/parse.go - see diff_parse.txt
+2. free-spacing mode with line comments; only a few small changes to the following files regexp/syntax/parse.go regexp/regexp.go
-   regexp/regexp.go - see diff_regexp.txt
-   added free-spacing meta-characters to all_test.go left out extensive POSIX test files left out a couple of other tests b/c of lack of access to internal/testenv changed package internal import statements from "regexp/..." to "langur/regexp/..." so they would work together, instead of looking for the system regexp package

-It would be nice if these changes could be incorporated into the standard library, as appropriate.
+3. dropped all test files and also make_perl_groups.pl I'm sure they've been tested many times, and some of the tests don't want to run from where the files are (lack of access to internal/testenv).

+4. changed imports from "regexp/syntax" to "langur/regexp/syntax" to look for the modified syntax package instead of the system package

 All the disclaimers for Go apply, as well as all the disclaimers for langur (see LICENSE file).
+This is provided with ABSOLUTELY NO WARRANTY OF ANY KIND.

-The following license information was copied from golang.org.
+The following license information was copied from go.dev.

 Copyright (c) 2009 The Go Authors.
 All rights reserved.